See all glossary terms

 AND (&)

-Compares two numbers on a bit level and returns a number where the both bits of the original numbers are 1.
+Compares two numbers on a bit level and returns a number where a bit is 1 if both bits of the original numbers are 1.
+It's similar to the and keyword with Boolean numbers, except it applies to each bit in the input numbers.

 binarynumber